tipJS-Team/tipJS/README.en.md

 });
 </pre>

-target 속성은 적용할 범위(point cut)를 의미합니다.

-예를 들어 Model 전체에 적용할 때는 models 를(ex:”models”)
-특정 Model을 지정하고 싶을때는 Model 명을(ex:”models.modelName” or “models.modelNam*”) 특정 Model의 특정 method 를 지정하고 싶을때는 method 명을(ex:”models.modelName.getName” or “models.modelName.get*”) 작성합니다.

-target 속성은 배열타입으로 복수개 지정 가능합니다.

-상기 before, after 안의 this context는 target 의 context를 의미합니다.

-before, after 또한 배열타입으로 복수개 지정 가능합니다.

-아래와 같은 Controller 가 있다고 가정한다면
+target property means point cut.

+For example,

+If it applies to the entire range of Model puts the models(ex:”models”).
+If it applies to a Model puts the Model Name(ex:”models.modelName” or “models.modelNam*”).
+If it applies to particular method of a particular Model puts method Name.
+(ex:”models.modelName.getName” or “models.modelName.get*”).

+The target property of an array and more than one available.

+This context in before and after means target's context.

+The Before, the after can be specify more than one, too.

+There is Controller code.
 <pre>
 tipJS.controller("someCtrler", {
     msg:"some Message",